 Fixing a stuck vape tank: Our top 5 solutions

 If you rebuild your own coils, you can add that to the list as well.
-But every once in a while, we do need to remove the whole tank or atomizer off for some general cleaning.
+But every once in a while, we need to remove the whole tank or atomizer for some general cleaning.

 This is when one of the more infuriating things that could happen, happens.
 You find that your tank is stuck.

 You know how it goes, no matter how you twist and turn, the tank just won’t budge.
 You get drenched in sweat and start to curse under your breath, but nothing happens.